MicrosoftDocs/PowerShell-Docs/dsc/sxsResource.md

 ## Specifying a resource version in a configuration

-If you have multiple resources installed on a computer, you must specify the version of that resource when you use it in a configuration.
+If you have separate resource versions installed on a computer, you must specify the version of that resource when you use it in a configuration.
 You do this by specifying the **ModuleVersion** parameter of the **Import-DscResource** keyword.
 If you fail to specify the version of a resource module of a resource of which you have more than one version installed, the configuration generates an error.